-Casting Weight and Size
+1. Casting Weight and Size

-Simply holding a part to be machined can be challenging.
-Stecker Machine Company may work with both the customer and the foundry to plan how to clamp and hold the part for machining before any cast tooling is made.
+Simply holding CNC machining parts can be challenging, especially custom CNC parts.
+Before any cast tooling is made, a shop works with the customer and the foundry to plan how to clamp and hold the part for machining.
 The cast datum scheme typically ensures everyone is on the same page.
-Occasionally, cast datum points need to be moved to improve clamping and holding the part.
+Occasionally, cast datum points need to be moved to improve a fixture’s clamping and holding abilities.

 - Repeatability of accurately locating the part in the fixture